moshi4/FastDTLmapper/README.md

 Each node gain/loss gene's significant GOterms are listed and plotted as shown below.
-This GOEA functional analysis is useful for getting glasp of genome-wide functional trends in genome-wide gain/loss genes.
-See [wiki]() for details.
+This GOEA functional analysis is useful for getting glasp of genome-wide functional trends in gain/loss genes.
+See [wiki](#overview) for details.

 ![demo_plot_goea.png](https://github.com/moshi4/FastDTLmapper/wiki/images/demo_plot_goea.png)
 **Fig. GOEA plot result example**
 In this example, gain gene's significant over representation GOterms in N023 node is plotted with color.
 CC indicates GO category of 'Cell Components'.
 3 GO category BP,MF,CC exists.